vishnups1/ai/01-fundamentals/README.md

                   ++++++++++++++++
 ```

-Langchain acts as the framework that connects various data sources—such as company policies, product information, and support issues—with the chatbot.
-It manages conversation history, retrieves relevant knowledge, and enables complex, multistep interactions, allowing the chatbot to deliver informed and context-aware responses.
+Langchain is a framework that connects data sources—like company policies, product info, and support issues—to the chatbot.
+It manages conversation history, retrieves relevant knowledge, and supports complex interactions, enabling context-aware responses.

-Langchain is a well established abstraction layer which helps you to build AI agents with minimal code.

-Langchain provides essential abstractions for building AI applications, including:
+Langchain provides key abstractions for building AI applications, such as:

-- APIs for interacting with LLMs
+- APIs for LLM interaction
-- Memory management for conversation history
+- Memory management for conversations
 - Interfaces for vector databases
 - Embedding pipelines for semantic search
 - Tool routing and orchestration
 - State management

-Additionally, Langchain supports integration with external tools, enabling connections to web search, local file systems, databases, and more.
+It also integrates with external tools, allowing connections to web search, file systems, databases, and more.

 ```python
 from langchain_openai import ChatOpenAI, OpenAIEmbeddings